-- 25% Abnormal eggs such as premature aging: It would appear that a very small number of cases of unexplained infertility are due to the persistent production of abnormal eggs.
+- Abnormal eggs such as premature aging (25 percent): It would appear that a very small number of cases of unexplained infertility are due to the persistent production of abnormal eggs.
 These may have a deformed structure or chromosomal abnormalities.

 Other reasons include:

-Trapped eggs: In some cases it would appear that eggs are produced, and mature correctly within the follicle, which then goes on to become a corpus luteum, without, however, first bursting to release the egg.
+Trapped eggs: In some cases, it would appear that eggs are produced, and mature correctly within the follicle, which then goes on to become a corpus luteum, without first bursting to release the egg.
 The egg is therefore effectively trapped inside the unbroken corpus luteum.
 This is called luteinized unruptured follicle (LUF) syndrome.

 - Luteal phase abnormalities: The luteal phase is the part of the cycle that follows the release of the egg from the ovary.
 It may be inadequate in one way and this is called a luteal phase defect.
 The corpus luteum produces the hormone progesterone.
 Progesterone is essential for preparing the endometrium to receive the fertilized egg.
 Several things can go wrong with progesterone production: the rise in output can be too slow, the level can be too low, or the length of time over which it is produced can be too short.
 Another possibility is a defective endometrium that does not respond properly to the progesterone.
 Luteal phase defects can be investigated either by a properly timed endometrial biopsy or by monitoring the progesterone output by taking a number of blood samples on different days after ovulation and measuring the progesterone level.

 - Infections: Infection by certain disease particles has been shown to be responsible for some cases of unexplained infertility.
 A disease particle called T-strain mycoplasma may be present in numbers too low to show up in a clinical examination, but that nevertheless causes infertility.

 - Inability of sperm to penetrate eggs: There is some evidence that some men's sperm, although apparently adequate in every other way, are unable to get into the egg to fertilize it.
 The only way to make this diagnosis is by IVF.
-If donor sperm can fertilize the eggs; but the husband's sperm fail to do so, then the diagnosis is confirmed.
+If donor sperm can fertilize the eggs; but the husband's sperm fails to do so, then the diagnosis is confirmed.